quibble-dbal/dabble/README.md

     Sure - as long as your library uses `PDO`.
 Dabble is simply an _extension_ to `PDO`, so you should be good to go.

+- #### What's the name "Dabble" at? ####

+    It's a sort-of portmanteau of "database abstraction layer".
+And it sounded cute :)

+- #### How well-tested is the codebase? ####

+    Some of code dates back 10 years.
+Dabble is based on the database abstraction layer shipped in the [Monolyth framework](http://monolyth.monomelodies.nl) up to version 5.
+This in turn is based on code lifted from [CU2](http://www.cu2.nl) which Marijn's company owned from 2009 to 2014.

+    So yes, it's pretty well tested in the real world :)